When determining the need for guardianship for an adult with a disability, the court considers two key factors:

 These checks and balances ensure that the guardianship isn’t overly restrictive and that the individual’s personal growth and autonomy are prioritized whenever possible.

 Handling guardianship cases involves more than just navigating the legal process; it’s about protecting the rights and well-being of a vulnerable individual.
 From my initial consultation with a potential client, I emphasize the seriousness of what guardianship entails—potentially limiting their autonomy and individual liberty.
-This is a weighty responsibility, and I make it clear to my clients that this isn’t just a legal proceeding but a matter that impacts a loved one’s life deeply.
+This is a weighty responsibility, and I make it clear to my clients that this isn’t just a legal proceeding but a matter that impacts a loved one’s life deeply on an ongoing basis.

 I’m committed to only representing those whose motives are clear and genuinely in the best interest of the person in need.
 My commitment extends to ongoing education and cooperation with the guardian to ensure they fulfill their fiduciary duties, especially in financial reporting and safeguarding the assets and well-being of the incapacitated person.
 This approach is deeply personal to me because I believe in the importance of protecting those who are most vulnerable in our society.